Wilfongjt/lb-data/examples/exmpl/db/sql/README.md

    1. Create an Application
    2. Check proper application creation: Curl an Application
 3. Register an Application User
-   1. Create a user
+   1. Create a actor
-   2. Check proper user creation: Curl a user
+   2. Check proper actor creation: Curl a actor
-4.

 ## Setup
   1.1.
 Configure .env (place .env in folder with docker-compose.yml)